Home » Recipes » Breakfast » Quick And Easy Applesauce Muffins Recipe

 • Just before baking, dust the muffins with a little cinnamon sugar or drizzle with maple syrup when they come out of the oven for added sweetness and shine.

-Store: Cool muffins completely, store in an airtight container at room temperature for up to 3 days,ย in the refrigerator for about a week, or in the freezer for up to 2 weeks.
-When you’re ready to enjoy one, warm them in an oven at 350 F just until warmed through.
+Store: Cool muffins completely, store in an airtight container at room temperature for up to 3 days, in the refrigerator for about a week, or in the freezer for up to 2 weeks.
+When you’re ready to enjoy one, warm it in an oven at 350 F until just warmed through.

 Nutrition